What is planning permission?

 Planning permission must be obtained for all new houses and for most alterations (there are a few exceptions to do with small additions such as porches).
 The actual legislation is contained in the NPPFNational Planning Policy Framework (see the government web site).

 Don’t confuse planning permission with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) approval.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations approval.
 Building Regulations is mainly about the house being built properly, i.e. structurally sound, fairly fireproof, insulated etc. whereas planning permission is about what type of building is allowed to be on the land, what its purpose is, what it looks like, how it affects traffic in the area etc.

 There are various types of permission as covered on the Planning Portal page Choosing your Application.

 In England and Wales the government Planning Portal is a good place to start with making an on line application.

 The main thing to understand first is that there are two kinds of land:

 - Land which has or can get planning permission.

 - Land which hasn’t got it or cannot get it

 People who are selling land usually apply for outline planning permission before they advertise and then they state in the advert what the permission is.
 For example “…with outline planning permission to build 3 x 2 storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this includes - (a) any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space. if its area is more than half that of the space into which it projects; and (b) a roof, unless it is accessible only for maintenance and repair. two bedrooms houses…”